hhh2210/hhh2210/README.md

 🌱I am actively exploring practical applications of LLMs.

-👯I am open to collaborations on LLM-based applications and related research.
+👯I am open to collaborations on LLM and ML&RL applications and related research.